fizyk/fzTagPlugin/README.markdown

                                 'weightGradient' => array('0' => '#f00', '0.33' => '#ff0', '0.66' => '#0f0', '1' =>'#00f'),
                                 ));  ?>

+In all three tag clouds, there's option to create cloud out of custom tags, just pass collection of tags as parameter called **tags** along with tag clouds settings, eg:

+        <?php include_component('fzTag', 'tagCloud', array('tags' => $object->getTags() ));  ?>

+Of course, you can use any tag cloud this way.

 Libraries
 ------------
 * Emposha's [FCBKcomplete](http://github.com/emposha/FCBKcomplete) (2.7.4)